paul-hammant/tbd/content/observed-habits/index.md

 Developers practicing Trunk Based Development run the build before a commit/push in order to not break the build.
 This one practice, for very small teams, allows them to not setup a CI server until later.
 If they can't push their commits to the shared trunk because someone else beat them to it, they have to do another update/sync/pull then another build then the push of the revised commit(s).
-"It worked on my machine" says the developers that does not want to confess to breaking the build (assuming quick reliable idempotent builds).
+"It worked on my machine" says the developer that does not want to confess to breaking the build (assuming quick reliable idempotent builds).

 ## Powering through broken builds